This Apple and Sausage Stuffing Recipe is just about the furthest thing from basic boxed stuffing mix!

 I mean, we can all agree that the side dishes are the best part of Thanksgiving (following dessert), right?

-Check out all my tips for making the BEST easy sausage stuffing that your whole family will love.
+Check out all my tips below for making the BEST easy sausage stuffing that your whole family will love.

 How to Make Apple & Sausage Stuffing Recipe

-What Bread is Best For Apple & Sausage Stuffing?
+What Bread is Best For Stuffing?

 This is really up to you and your taste preferences.
 I prefer a nice crusty sourdough bread, but a country loaf will do nicely.
 I think the slight tanginess of the sourdough plays well with the earthy aromatics of the sage in this apple sausage stuffing – and I love the crustiness.
 No need to remove the crust, either.
 You’ll need a 1-pound loaf, cubed into ¾-inch pieces.